Douglas, Chicago: Bronzeville

 The Bronzeville community features in various literary works set in Chicago, including Richard Wright's Native Son, Gwendolyn Brooks' A Street in Bronzeville, Lorraine Hansberry's stage play A Raisin in the Sun, Leon Forrest's There is a Tree More Ancient than Eden [The Bloodworth Trilogy], Bayo Ojikutu's crime novel 47th Street Black, and Sara Paretsky's detective mystery Blacklist, part of the V. I. Warshawski series.

 Historical images of Bronzeville are in Explore Chicago Collections, a digital repository made available by Chicago Collections archives, libraries and other cultural institutions in the city.
+The neighborhood includes what has been designated as the Black Metropolis-Bronzeville District.

 Prairie Shores

 Originally a five-building, 1677-unit public housing project erected in 1962 by Michael Reese Hospital, Prairie Shores has been adapted as a market rate, middle-class community.
 Along with the adjacent Lake Meadows development, this was part of the city's largest urban renewal project at the time of its inception in 1946.
 The total project included construction of the Illinois Institute of Technology and Mercy Hospital.
 The development was funded under the Title I of the Housing Act of 1949, using US$6.2 million ($ million today) of subsidies.